 I have been thinking about writing a post on how to begin extreme couponing for a long time.
-I wanted to ensure that anyone just starting out would have the best chance possible of being successful from the get-go couponing in Canada.
+I wanted to ensure that anyone just starting out would have the best chance of success from the get-go couponing in Canada.

-This blog post is for those who have never used coupons before and those who have always wanted to start using coupons but have no idea where to start.
+This blog post is for those who have never used coupons and have always wanted to start using coupons but have no idea where to start.

 Is it possible to be an extreme couponer in Canada?